 - Step 1 Answer the call at the attendant telephone set and arrange test procedures.
-Block the M relay operated and hang up. - Step 2 For receiving tests, use the terminals indicated for the receive side and connect the test set with clip leads. - Step 3 For sending tests, use the terminals indicated for the transmitting side and connect the test set with clip leads.
-Test sets require DC blocking. - Step 4 After completion of all tests, release the M relay.
+Block the M relay operated and hang up. - Step 2 For receiving tests, use the terminals indicated for the receive side and connect the test set with clip leads. - Step 3 For sending tests, use the terminals indicated for the transmitting side and connect the test set with clip leads. - Step 4 After completion of all tests, disconnect the test equipment and release the M relay.

 - Step 1 Answer the call at the telephone set and block the TB relay operated on the 255A KTU.
 Then hang up. - Step 2 For receiving tests, bridge the test set on the receiving side at the terminals indicated on the 255A KTU with clip leads. - Step 3 For sending tests, use the terminals indicated on the 255A KTU.
-Connect the test set with clip leads.
-Test sets require DC blocking. - Step 4 After completion of tests, release the TB relay.
+Connect the test set with clip leads. - Step 4 After completion of tests, disconnect test equipment and release the TB relay.

 - Step 1 Make tests at the key equipment termination first as described for Fig. 1.

-The adjustment of pads for this appearance affects measurements at the station termination. - Step 2 Request a test call to the 4-wire telephone set.
-Operate the auxiliary service transfer key and hang up at the 112A equipment. - Step 3 Make tests at the 4-wire telephone set as described for Fig. 2. - Step 4 Before releasing the circuit be sure all relays are restored and operation of the circuit is normal.
+The adjustment of pads for this appearance affects measurements at the 4-wire telephone set. - Step 2 Request a test call to the 4-wire telephone set.
+Operate the auxiliary service transfer key and hang up at the 112A equipment.

+- Step 3 Make tests at the 4-wire telephone set as described for Fig. 2. - Step 4 Before releasing the circuit disconnect test equipment, be sure all relays are restored and operation of the circuit is normal.

 - Step 1 Answer the test call at the 4-wire telephone set and arrange test procedures.
-Clip a 274J hold coil across the transmitting test point and hang up. - Step 2 To make receiving tests, bridge the test set on the receiving side at the terminals on the 242A or 243 KTU with clip leads. - Step 3 To make transmitting tests, use the terminals indicated on the 242A or 243 KTU and connect the test set with clip leads.
-Test sets require DC blocking. - Step 4 After completion of tests, disconnect the test sets and operate the transfer key. - Step 5 To make transmitting or receiving tests at the data set, remove the data set connections and connect test sets to terminals on the appropriate 245A KTU as indicated. - Step 6 After completion of tests, restore the data set connections. - Step 7 If a second data set termination is provided, operate the auxiliary transfer key and make tests at the second data set termination in the same manner as for the first.

-Step 8 - After completion of all transmission tests, restore all transfer keys.
+Clip a 274J hold coil across the transmitting test point and hang up. - Step 2 To make receiving tests, bridge the test set on the receiving side at the terminals on the 242A or 243 KTU with clip leads. - Step 3 To make transmitting tests, use the transmit side terminals indicated on the 242A or 243 KTU and connect the test set with clip leads. - Step 4 After completion of tests, disconnect the test sets and operate the transfer key. - Step 5 To make transmitting or receiving tests at the data set, remove the data set connections and connect test sets to terminals on the appropriate 245A KTU as indicated. - Step 6 After completion of tests, restore the data set connections. - Step 7 If a second data set termination is provided, operate the auxiliary transfer key and make tests at the second data set termination in the same manner as for the first. - Step 8 After completion of all transmission tests, disconnect test equipment and restore all transfer keys.
 Be sure operation is normal before releasing the circuit.

 - Step 1 Answer the test call at the attendant telephone set or 4-wire telephone set and arrange test procedure.

-Block the M relay operated and hang - Step 2 Make tests at the 4-wire line circuit as described for Fig. 1 or 2. - Step 3 Operate the transfer key or auxiliary transfer key and make tests at the data set terminations as described for Fig. 4. - Step 4 After the completion of tests, restore all jumpers, relays and transfer keys and be sure operation is normal before releasing the circuit.
+Block the M relay operated and hang up. - Step 2 Make test at the 4-wire line circuit as described for Fig. 1 or 2. - Step 3 Operate the transfer key or auxiliary transfer key and make tests at the data set terminations as described for Fig 4. - Step 4 After the completion of tests, restore all relays and transfer keys, disconnect test equipment and be sure operation is normal before releasing the circuit.

 Note: If there is only one data set termination, common pads may be used.
-If this is the case, reverse Steps 2 and 3.